Usmalik37/namer-app/README.md

 **Design**
 - Custom color palette and typography replacing all default Flutter theming
 - Micro-interactions: animated heart button, double-tap to like, smooth transitions
-- Word history stream — tap any previous word to restore it
+- Word history stream, tap any previous word to restore it
 - Typographic watermark that cross-fades with the word history

 **Architecture**